 The Author is the Co-founder of Global Water Rights.
 He lectured in International Law at the University of Toronto and currently is a Professor in Political Science and International Relations at Kwantlen Polytechnic University in Surrey, BC.
 The article was published by Harvard University Health and Human Rights Journal.
 Abstract: The article explores the intersection between child rights, water scarcity, sanitation, and the human security paradigm.
 The recognition of child rights has been advanced through the 1989 Convention on the Rights of the Child and other international legal instruments, while water rights are increasingly affirmed in international law and through the historic July 2010 United Nations General Assembly resolution that strengthened the legal foundation for water security and human rights.
 Yet there remains a development gap in terms of child access to clean and secure water sources for basic human development needs.
 The human security paradigm provides a legal and humanitarian foundation for the extension of child rights related to water and sanitation.
 Introduction: Fresh water is a vital and life-sustaining resource, yet water shortages and water pollution threaten the lives of more than 1 billion people on the planet, and the number of people endangered by clean water shortages increases every year.
 Salt water accounts for 98% of the planet’s water.
 The remaining 2% is fresh water, but 50% of this amount is undrinkable due to pollution and contamination.
 Evaporation and pollution further diminish the available supply of fresh water every year.
 Compounding the global water crisis is the fact that global population, and thus consump-tion, is rising rapidly.
 In 1927, the global population was approximately 3 billion; it was 4 billion in 1974, 5 billion in 1987, 6.9 billion in 2011, and is projected to reach 9.22 billion in 2075.1 Approximately 1.1 billion people have no access to clean water, including 406 million in East Asia and the Pacific; 314 million in sub-Saharan Africa; 229 million in South Asia; 38 million in the Middle East; and 49 million in Latin America.
 According to United Nations Development Programme data, 700 million people live in water-stressed nations and this figure will rise to 3 billion by the year 2025.2 These daunting figures present a situation of profound risk and threat to life for children living in water-scarce regions; they face particular vulnerabilities due to poverty, lack of agency, and incapacity.
 The aim of this article is to outline the paramount importance of water and sanitation to child health and the high relevance of the human security paradigm to child protection Original article can be found at: http://www.state.gov/e/oes/water/ica/index.htm

 The National Intelligence Council’s National Intelligence Estimate is the highest level intelligence product created in collaboration with 16 U.S. intelligence agencies.
 Secretary Clinton commissioned this intelligence report last year to get a better sense of how global water and sanitation challenges might impact our national security interests.
 On March 22, 2012, the National Intelligence Council released the unclassified report, the Intelligence Community Assessment on Global Water Security.
 The report concludes that several regions of the world such as North Africa, the Middle East, and South Asia, will face major challenges coping with water problems.
 And that during the next ten years, many countries important to the United States will experience water problems that will increase the risk of instability and state failure, exacerbate regional tensions, and distract them from working with the United States on important policy objectives.
 These findings reinforce the view that water is not just a human health issue, not just an economic development or environmental issue, but a peace and security issue.
 It supports the need to engage diplomatically and to carefully coordinate our development and diplomatic efforts.
-For Full Report Please Follow Link: http://www.dni.gov/files/documents/Special%20Report_ICA%20Global%20Water%20Security.pdf For more info: globalresearch.ca/globalresearch.org
+For Full Report Please Follow Link: http://www.dni.gov/files/documents/Special%20Report_ICA%20Global%20Water%20Security.pdf |

 |